Rapptz/discord.py/docs/api.rst

         Represents a webhook that is internally managed by Discord, used for following channels.

+.. class:: ExpireBehaviour

+    Represents the behaviour the :class:`Integration` should perform when a user's subscription has finished.

+    There is an alias for this called ``ExpireBehavior``.

+    .. versionadded:: 1.4

+    .. attribute:: remove_role

+        This will remove the :attr:`Integration.role` from the user when their subscription is finished.

+    .. attribute:: kick

+        This will kick the user when their subscription is finished.

 .. class:: DefaultAvatar

     Represents the default avatar of a Discord :class:`User`